I have a deep fascination with the journey that manifests the image. The fixing of life, through light, to a medium.

-Born in Venice Beach, Ca and raised between Los Angeles and the wilderness surrounding the Ojai Valley, my creations are a marriage of the urban experience and the insights afforded by the natural world.
+Born in Venice Beach, Ca and raised between Los Angeles and the wilderness surrounding the Ojai Valley, my creations are a fusion of the urban experience and the insights afforded by the natural world.

 I dropped out of high-school after my sophomore year.
 I was completely fed up on every possible level.
 A year later I enrolled at Ventura College.
 I had been a musician my entire childhood and did not want to participate in more formal training so I chose to focus on writing and art instead.
 On a whim I decided to take a class in photography and learned to capture, develop and print black and white film.

 At twenty-two I was offered the management position for a journalistic wedding and portrait photography studio with photo lab and custom darkroom in Ojai, Ca. I left school to take the full-time job and after managing and shooting for two years, I began working independently.

 I photographed for over a decade throughout California as well as NYC and Hawaii as a portrait, event and fine art photographer.
 In 2004 I began experiments in digital photography, switching entirely in 2006 for my commercial work.
 In 2012, I closed my studio due to chronic pain and illness.
 Currently residing in Northern California, I continue to practice fine art and film photography and am working on my first book.

 April 19, 1977